Kumara haemanthifolia

 Kumara haemanthifolia is a species of flowering plant in the family Asphodelaceae.
 It is a rare species of succulent plant, native to a few high, inaccessible mountain peaks in the Fynbos habitat of Western Cape, South Africa.

 Description

 Kumara haemanthifolia is a small bunched plant, related to aloes, with greyish-green, tongue-shaped leaves that grow in a fan shape, similar to its sister species Kumara plicatilis, the fan-aloe.
 In fact, it looks very much like a diminutive, stemless form of the tree-like Kumara plicatilis.
 Its compact ranks of leaves are oblong and grey-green in colour, with bright red margins.

 Small and close to the ground, it often escapes notice or is mistaken for a lily.
 In fact, its name "haemanthifolia" was given because of its resemblance to the popular Haemanthus bulbs.

-It produces bright scarlet flowers at the end of winter (September up until November in its natural habitat).
+It produces bright scarlet flowers at the end of winter (june up until August in its natural habitat).